tucher/JsonFusion/README.md

 ## Optional high-performance yyjson backend

-⚠️ **IMPORTANT:** This is a **purely optional, experimental feature** for benchmarking and specific high-performance scenarios. **It is NOT recommended for general use** and completely breaks JsonFusion's core guarantees:
+⚠️ **IMPORTANT:** This is a **purely optional, experimental feature** for benchmarking and specific high-performance scenarios.
+**It is NOT recommended for general use** and does **not** preserve JsonFusion's core guarantees:
-- ❌ No longer zero-allocation inside the library (yyjson allocates DOM tree)
+- ❌ No longer zero-allocation inside the library (yyjson allocates a DOM tree)
 - ❌ No longer streaming/forward-only (requires entire JSON in memory)
-- ❌ Adds external runtime dependency
+- ❌ Adds external runtime dependency on yyjson

+The core JsonFusion library remains header-only and zero-allocation internally;
+the yyjson backend is an opt-in integration layer on top of the yyjson C library.

 ---